starshiptr/school-network-deployment/README.md

-# Enterprise-Pattern School Network — Design & Deployment
+# Production-Pattern School Network — Design & Deployment

 Solo design and deployment of a segmented, security-hardened, monitored network for a school (paid consulting engagement).
 One firewall, one